bolmaster2/http-signature/README.md

 This project is licensed under the terms of the [MIT license](https://opensource.org/licenses/MIT).

 ## Todo
-- Implement ability to validate assymetric signatures with public key
 - Implement all algorithms:
   - rsa-sha1
   - dsa-sha1